Data Compliance Guide¶

 Below is a template data compliance rule class in custom_validators/custom_validators.py

-with the plugin's code:
+with the app's code:

 ...